Jump to: Friday, May 5 / Saturday, May 6 / Sunday, May 7 / Monday, May 8 / Tuesday, May 9 / Wednesday, May 10 / Thursday, May 11 / Friday, May 12

 Kale Group

 Rev. Laning spoke of the Reformed view of one Church, one people, and one salvation from the beginning of time, and proving it from Scripture as well as the creeds.
-Most have been taught the pre-millennial view that the Jews will be brought back into the Church, so this led to some very fascinating discussions.
+Most haven been taught the pre-milliennial view that the Jews will be brought back into the Church, so this led to some very fascinating discussions.

 Yangon Group